CaptainArbitrary/ManyMedicines/README.md

 ### Industrial Drugs

-These drugs have their own research projects, all of which have Drug Production as a prerequisite.
-They're more difficult and more expensive to manufacture, but they're much more effective than the neolithic medicines.
+These drugs are more difficult and expensive to manufacture, but they're much more effective than the neolithic medicines.

 #### Proxen